 On paper, El Mar La Mar sounds simple: a documentary about life in the Sonoran Desert, specifically for the border control agents stationed near the U.S.-Mexico border and the undocumented immigrants who’ve survived the daunting trek across the area’s rugged terrain.
 But Joshua Bonnetta and J.P.
-Sniadecki’s documentary is one of the latest works to come out of the Sensory Ethnography Lab, an experimental laboratory based in Harvard University that's devoted to pushing the aesthetic boundaries of nonfiction filmmaking.
-As such, Bonnetta and Sniadecki's approach to exploring the desert and topic of immigration often veers toward the avant-garde.
+Sniadecki’s documentary—made after Sniadecki had left Harvard University’s Sensory Ethnography Lab, which is devoted to pushing the aesthetic boundaries of nonfiction filmmaking—often veers toward the avant-garde in its approach to exploring the desert and the topic of immigration.

-The Sensory Ethnography Lab's pedigree is established in the first of the film’s three sections, “Rio,” which consists of a single traveling shot that begins blurry and just barely comes into focus to reveal that we’re glancing at a border fence from a moving car.
+The filmmakers’ singular style is established in the first of the film’s three sections, “Rio,” which consists of a single traveling shot that begins blurry and just barely comes into focus to reveal that we’re glancing at a border fence from a moving car.
 And that sense of abstraction becoming more concrete is the guiding principle of the lengthy second section, “Costas.”
 By themselves, the film’s 16mm images signify nothing beyond the look of landscapes, found objects, the occasional human being far off in the distance.
-But these images are accompanied by a richly designed soundtrack that combines talking-head interviews and electronic soundscapes to create an environment that brims with foreboding, danger, and sorrow.
+But these images are accompanied by a richly designed sound-track that combines talking-head interviews and electronic soundscapes to create an en-vironment that brims with foreboding, danger, and sorrow.

-If the preceding two sections still have some traits of a more aesthetically conventional work of cinematic nonfiction, the epilogue-like “Tormenta” launches these mundane human experiences into the realm of the spiritual.
-Many of the films coming out of the Sensory Ethnography Lab are taking Werner Herzog’s famous concept of “ecstatic truth” in documentaries as far as possible, but El Mar La Mar is arguably one of the few to make that ecstasy transcendent and ennobling in the way it inspires, through pure aesthetics, the kind of humane empathy that we could all use some more of these days.
+If the preceding two sections still have some traits of a more aesthetically conven-tional work of cinematic nonfiction, the epilogue-like “Tormenta” launches these mun-dane human experiences into the realm of the spiritual.
+Like Sniadecki did in the films he made while part of the Sensory Ethnography Lab, he and Bonnetta stretch Werner Herzog’s famous concept of “ecstatic truth” in documentaries as far as possible.
+The result, in El Mar La Mar, is arguably one of the few nonfiction films to make that ecstasy transcendent and ennobling in the way it inspires, through pure aesthetics, the kind of humane empathy that we could all use some more of these days.

 Berlinale runs from February 9—17.